To start off with a generalization, most players use mediums, in my experience selling strings. Does that matter to you? Probably not.

-Most of the various tensions are manufactured in pretty much the same way, but with more or fewer windings to change the mass, and therefore the tension.
+Generally, each of the various tension "versions" of a particular string model are manufactured in pretty much the same way, but with more or fewer windings to change the mass, and therefore the tension.
 However, it is also true that sometimes the manufacturer will alter the design or the ratio of some ingredients to achieve the perfect balance; for instance, Corelli 370 strings may have varying levels of tungsten steel in certain strings to get the set to have the appropriate tonal and volume balance, depending on gauge.

 Some sets do not have "Lights" but may have a "Solo" set

 , which is designed for tuning up one whole step, which can be tuned to standard pitch and played as if it were a light string (Thomastik Superflexibles and Pirastro Obligatos are two popular examples.)
 Here's some more information about Solo Gauge Strings

 My Bass is Really Old.
 Should I Get Lights to "Take It Easy" on the Bass?